 How many students go to the Academy?

 In the first year, the Academy welcomed one class of ninth graders, approx. 50 students.
-The Academy will add the 10th, 11th and 12th grades in the following three years as the founding class approaches graduation, for a maximum total of 480 students.
-By design, Academy students are members of a small, caring and thoughtful educational community focused on equipping students to learn and live well.
+The Academy will add the 10th, 11th, and 12th grades in the following three years as the founding class approaches graduation, for a maximum total of 480 students.
+By design, Academy students are members of a small, caring, and thoughtful educational community focused on equipping students to think: creatively, critically, and with the capacity for self-growth.

 All incoming students will need to submit an application either online, or a hardcopy within our brochure to be submitted to the lottery.
 The 2017 lottery will be held at the end of February.
 Our Lotteries are public events and all are welcome.
-Applications received by the January application deadline will be entered into the Lottery.
 All applications turned in after the deadline are entered onto the wait-list in first come, first served order.
 Once a student is offered a enrollment position, students must submit registration materials to be secure their enrollment.

 Current IVA middle school students are not automatically enrolled.